liqul/liqul.github.io/index.md

 My name is Liqun Li.
-I am a system engineer & researcher with interests in IoT, Mobile, Big Data, and Cloud.
-I am currently focused on optimizing reliability and resource provisioning efficiency for cloud systems.
+I am a system engineer & researcher with interests in IoT, Mobile, Big Data, Machine Learning, and Cloud.
+I am currently focused on optimizing reliability and resource provisioning efficiency for cloud systems with data-driven approaches.

-I received my Ph.D. degree in CS from the Institute of Software Chinese Academy of Sciences (ISCAS) in 2012, and my B.E. degree from the Department of Computer Science and Technology at Tsinghua University in 2006.
+I received my Ph.D. degree from the Institute of Software Chinese Academy of Sciences (ISCAS) in 2012, and my B.E. degree from the Department of Computer Science and Technology at Tsinghua University in 2006.
 I visited Michigan State University as a visiting scholar in 2009.

 Feel free to reach me at liqul (at) outlook.com, though I may not be very responsive.